 16. The final questions in SwagUp's product picker typeform allow the customer to upload their company logo(s).
 This is done using the File Upload question.
 The image files get sent automatically to the design team via a Trello (read on to see how that works), so they can create the product mockups that get sent to the customer.

 17. The typeform is rounded off with a custom Ending that gives the customer information about what will happen next and expresses how excited SwagUp is to be working with them.

 Michael also included his contact details and added a custom button linking to the team's contact email in case the client wants to reach out to the team.

 18. Michael customizes all his typeforms to fit the SwagUp brand.
 To change the appearance of your typeform, click the Design icon then the + button to create a new theme for the typeform.
 From here you can set the font, and change the colors of the questions, answers, and buttons.
 You can also change the background color, or even add a background image if you like.

 19. Once the typeform was complete, Michael embedded it in SwagUp's Wix-built site.
-To do this go to the Share panel and click on the 'Embed into a web page' option.
+To do this go to the Share panel and click on the Standard embed option.

 Integrating with Trello